|

 Or was he simply leading the elves into a trap?

-Uneasy at the trust he was placing in this stranger, Haldir passed
+Uneasy at the trust he was having to place in this stranger,

-the rope to his injured hand and grasped the hilt of his sword.
+Haldir passed the rope to his injured hand and grasped the hilt

 at last, to have gained the upper handclamping its hind